PCB Announces First-ever Domestic Contracts For Women Cricketers - UrduPoint

 PCB Announces First-ever Domestic Contracts For Women Cricketers

+In a significant development for women's cricket in Pakistan, a total of 74 talented women cricketers have been awarded 11-month domestic contracts, the first of its kind in women's cricket.
+Among the 74 players, 59 players belong to emerging and U19 categories, while 14 players have already represented Pakistan women's team at the senior level

-LAHORE: (UrduPoint/UrduPoint / Pakistan Point News-August 16th, 2023) In a significant development for women's cricket in Pakistan, a total of 74 talented women cricketers have been awarded 11-month domestic contracts, the first of its kind in women’s cricket.
-Among the 74 players, 59 players belong to emerging and U19 categories, while 14 players have already represented Pakistan women’s team at the senior level.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 16th Aug, 2023 ):In a significant development for women's cricket in Pakistan, a total of 74 talented women cricketers have been awarded 11-month domestic contracts, the first of its kind in women's cricket.
+Among the 74 players, 59 players belong to emerging and U19 categories, while 14 players have already represented Pakistan women's team at the senior level.

 This important advancement is set to provide a substantial boost to the confidence of women cricketers, as an action-packed women's cricket season is all set to resume from 1 September.